John Winthrop (educator): Personal life

 In 1756, he married Hannah Fayerweather (1727–1790), the daughter of Thomas and Hannah Waldo Fayerweather.
 She was baptized at the First Church in Boston on February 12, 1727, and had been previously married in 1745 to Parr Tolman.
-Together, they had a son, James Winthrop, who continued his father's political work.
+Together, they raised Winthrop's son from his previous marriage, James Winthrop, who continued his father's political work.

+Winthrop was recorded as owning two enslaved men, George and Scipio, in 1759 and 1761 respectively.